 It’s past time to ditch the stigma about depression

 “Whether an illness affects your heart, your arm, or your brain, it’s still an illness, and there shouldn’t be any distinction.
 We would never tell someone with a broken leg that they should stop wallowing and get it together.
 We don’t consider taking medication for an ear infection something to be ashamed of.
 We shouldn’t treat mental health conditions any differently.
-Instead, we should make it clear that getting help isn’t a sign of weakness—it’s a sign of strength—and we should ensure that people can get the treatment they need.” —Michelle Obama, former first lady
+Instead, we should make it clear that getting help isn’t a sign of weakness—it’s a sign of strength—and we should ensure that people can get the treatment they need.” —Michelle Obama, former First Lady of the United States

-Postpartum depression in men is a very common mental illness that no one talks about.
+Postpartum depression in men is a very common mental illness that rarely gets attention.

 - National Institute of Mental Health: "Depression."